dzl-dm/i2b2-upload-client/README.md

 I have developed a Graphical User Interface (GUI) which uses the same background code as the [command line client](#the-cli-client).
 It "simply" adds a visual interface to make the process more intuitive and less error prone.

 ## Using the GUI client
-The GUI is designed to be intuitive so does not need much explanation here.
+The GUI is designed to be intuitive so does not need much explanation here (and is explained above).
 You should recognise the main 3 stages from above and be able to associate the relevant fields and actions.
 Some fields are auto-filled with expected file paths, you can still choose to change them.

 ## Installing the GUI client
 There are 3 versions of this client, each provides the same interface but are implemented differently which may be more or less compatible with your system.